 3) Honey Butter Roasted Carrots

 If you aren’t sold on roasted carrots yet, these honey butter carrots will convert you.
-These are basic roasted carrots, tossed in a super simple honey-butter sauce that you can make on the stove in under 5 minutes.
+They’re sweet and salty and irresistibly buttery.

 Got extra carrots?
 Here are a few more of my favorite carrots recipe: